 Doors and Windows

 Brick facades bear the marks and wear of the passing years with the character of faces wrinkled from a life well lived.
 Human and natural elements etch memories on the fired clay canvas of these architectural beauties.
-The doors and windows in this shot add the mystery of eyes in a aging soul looking out at the world passing them by.
+The doors and windows add the mystery of eyes in an aging soul looking out at the world passing by.

-To gain a proper perspective of this particular façade, I wandered to the upper levels of a parking garage across the street.
-A 17-50mm lens gave enough field of view to ensure I captured the doors, windows, and the fading letter ‘C’ that hints at the age of this building.
+To gain a proper perspective of this particular façade, I used the upper levels of a parking garage across the street.
+A 17-50mm lens gave enough field of view.
+Most importantly, I captured the doors, windows, and the fading letter ‘C’ that hints at the age of this building.

 Although all of images are color compatible for viewing online, most computer monitors vary in their color configurations.
 The images that you see may not have accurate color representation.